prabhujkmrs/skynet-jp/README.md

 9. non blocking
 10. asynchronous as much as possible

 For this solution i have used ConcurrentHashMap to hold the data in memory as I/O operation will kill the latency.
 ConcurrentHashMap is a non blocking datastructure that supports full concurrency of retrievals and adjustable expected concurrency for updates.
-There are ma

 The implementation of the service is built as java library as a jar artifact named vmap-calculator-0.0.1-SNAPSHOT.jar.
 Because there are no explicit integration requirements, the simplest decision was to create a java library, which could be integrated in all the JAVA technologies.